 Based on the researches done in the past decade, many techniques and algorithms have been developed to predict contact map of a protein.
-Among those methods, machine learning algorithms have been widely used such as support vector machines (SVM).
-Machine learning is an artificial intelligent technique where it is a scientific discipline that concern about design and development of algorithms that allows computer to learn and evolve behaviours based on the empirical data.
+Among those methods, machine learning algorithms have been widely used such as support vector machine (SVM).
+Machine learning is an artificial intelligent technique where it is a scientific discipline that is concern about design and development of algorithms that allows computer to learn and evolve behaviours based on the empirical data.
 It learns to recognize complex patterns thus make decision to gain useful output.
-In this research, SVM has been used and implemented.
-SVM is a supervised learning method that analysed and recognize pattern for classification and regression.
+In this research,

+SVM has been used and implemented.
+SVM is a supervised learning method that analyses and recognizes pattern for classification and regression.
 SVM constructs a hyperplane or a set of hyperplanes in high or infinite dimensional space for classification and regression.

-Since the prediction of protein contact map is significant in contributing the three-dimensional structure prediction of protein, refer to the state of art of protein contact map prediction, one of the main concerns is the performance issues of the so many predictors for protein contact map.
-According to the CASP (Critical Assessment of Techniques of Protein Structure Prediction), the accuracy and the coverage of the prediction of protein contact map still are low and performance varies with the type of structure of the tested protein.
+Since the prediction of protein contact map is significant in contributing the threedimensional structure prediction of protein, refer to the state of art of protein contact map prediction, one of the main concerns is the performance issues of several predictors for protein contact map.
+According to the CASP (Critical Assessment of Techniques of Protein Structure Prediction), the accuracy and the coverage of the prediction of protein contact map are still low and performance varies with the type of structure of the tested protein.
 In fact, many of the predictors that had been developed tend to predict different correct contacts with implementation of different types of information obtained from protein such as protein profile, predicted secondary structure, solvent accessibility and so forth.
 Therefore consensus combination of predictors may lead to a better accuracy in protein contact map prediction.
-Until now, researchers still on going the research in protein contact map prediction in order to enhance the predictor to obtain better and more accurate prediction.
-Besides, challenges also faced during the prediction of long sequence with many non-local contacts, non-local contacts had appeared to be a problem because the global topology of the proteins is defined by non-local contacts (also known as long range-contacts) but the methods developed so far are more accurate on local contacts only [2].
+To date, researchers are still working on protein contact map prediction in order to enhance the predictor to obtain better and more accurate prediction.
+Besides, challenges also faced during the prediction of long sequence with many nonlocal contacts, non-local contacts which had appeared to be a problem because the global topology of the proteins is defined by non-local contacts (also known as long range-contacts) but the methods developed so far are more accurate on local contacts only [2].

-This research concentrate in the performance related problem faced in the protein contact map prediction and thus with the used of support vector machine (SVM) method plus different combination of features, study and experiments have been done in order to identify and determined the effectiveness of the features used in the prediction.
+This research concentrate in the performance related problem faced in the protein contact map prediction and thus with the use of support vector machine (SVM) method plus different combination of features, studies and experiments have been done in order to identify and determine the effectiveness of the features used in the prediction.

-In this paper, details regard to the dataset and the features used as well as the methods are presented in section 2 while result analysis and discussions about the results are presented in section 3.
-Conclusion of this research is presented in section 4.
+In this paper, details regarding the dataset and the features used as well as the methods are presented in section 2 while results and analysis are discussed and presented in section 3.
+Conclusion of this research is outlined in section 4.